-A novel may be a friend, companion, and traveling partner, but it’s also an inanimate object.
+A novel may be a friend, companion, and traveling partner — but it’s not a person.
 If it isn’t working out, let it go!
 No one will be hurt, and you’ll have more time for the next one.

-Here are two ways to walk away from a novel — and tomorrow we’ll explore seven reasons to stop reading one (a guest post with my friend, Randall Payleitner).
+Here are two ways to walk away from a novel — and tomorrow we’ll explore seven reasons why you should stop reading one (a guest post from Randall Payleitner).

 I’m patient man, but we all have boundaries.
 When my good faith interest in a story is violated by a celebration of the intolerable, I don’t drift off.
 I walk away.
 Fiction is not theoretical — it’s experiential.
 The reader lives in the story, and if the story repeatedly violates my convictions, I choose different company.
 Which is OK.
-My guess is, that author wouldn’t choose to spend much time with me either.
+That author probably wouldn’t choose to spend time with me either.